Engineering-Research-and-Development/fiware-orion-pyspark-connector/docs/step_by_step.md

 **Step 5: Define Worker Mapping in PySpark**

 Now is necessary to define some mapping functions to work with RDDs.
-This is the most tricky part of all FIWARE PySpark Connecto integration and it will be explained point by point.
+This is the most tricky part of all FIWARE PySpark Connector integration and it will be explained point by point.

 ```python
 try: